57blocks/Stellar-AutoAction/CONTRIBUTING.md

-# Contributing to AutoAction
+# Contributing to Stellar AutoAction

-We're thrilled that you're interested in contributing to AutoAction!
+We're thrilled that you're interested in contributing to Stellar AutoAction!
 This document provides guidelines for contributing to the project.
 By participating in this project, you agree to abide by its terms.

 ## Table of Contents